PawseySC/singularity-containers/_episodes/10-docker.md

   **Note**: if you use instead `RUN cd <..>`, the changed directory will only persist within that `RUN` instruction, and then be lost in subsequent build steps;
 * `CMD`: specifies the default command to be executed with the container, in case no other command is provided.

+More information on the Dockerfile syntax can be found at the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 ### Layers in a container image